tomhendra/courses/11-master-the-coding-interview/README.md

 - O(n) is linear time, and probably the most common notation, where the number of operations increases proportionally with the number of inputs.
 - O(1) is constant time.
 The number of operations remains constant regardless of the input size.
 - Big O rule book:

-  - 1. Worst case
+1. Worst case
    - when calculating big O we always calculate the worst case.
-  - 2. Remove constants
+2. Remove constants
    - we only care about input for scalability.
 Trim out constants.
-  - 3. Different terms for inputs.
+3. Different terms for inputs.
    - When two more than one input is given to correct notation should be applied.
    - Easy rule of thumb is that any functions that occur in the same indentation would be O(a + b) and any nested functions would be O(a \* b) i.e. O(n^2) quadratic time.
-  - 4. Drop non-dominants
+4. Drop non-dominants
    - The most significant term should be what defines big O e.g. O(n + n^2) would become O(n^2)

 - To write scalable code means thinking long term, what could happen in the future.
 - Everything has a cost to it.
 - O(n!) is factorial time, and the most expensive.
 Nested loop for every input there is!
 - for scalable code there are two things we need to consider:

-  - 1. Speed: How fast is the runtime - time complexity.
+1. Speed: How fast is the runtime - time complexity.
-  - 2. Memory: How much RAM does the code require - space complexity.
+2. Memory: How much RAM does the code require - space complexity.

 - Which code is best can be answered with the three pillars of code:

-  - **1. Readable**
+1. **Readable**
-  - **2. Speed**
+2. **Speed**
-  - **3. Memory**
+3. **Memory**

 - There is usually a trade-off for any solution between speed and memory.
 - When a program executes it has two ways to remember things:

-  - 1. Heap: usually where we store variables.
+1. Heap: usually where we store variables.
-  - 2. Stack: where we keep track of function calls.
+2. Stack: where we keep track of function calls.

 - Space complexity is caused by:

-  - 1. Variables
+1. Variables
-  - 2. Data structures
+2. Data structures
-  - 3. Function calls
+3. Function calls
-  - 4. Allocations
+4. Allocations

 - One of the biggest gotchyas is that we don't count the space of inputs.
 - We only have control over what happens inside of the function, so input space is ignored.
 - We look at whether we are adding space inside the function.